-In the example policy, files that have been accessed or modified within the last 10 days have a weight of 0.
+In Example 2-1, files that have been accessed or modified within the last 10 days have a weight of 0.
 File migration likelihood increases with the length of time since last access because the file will have a greater weight.
 The final line specifies that files which have not been accessed or modified in 120 days or more have a far greater weight than all other files.

 b.
-The syntax of SPACE_WEIGHT parameters is a floating-point constant followed by a floating-point multiplier.
+The syntax of SPACE\WEIGHT parameters is a floating-point constant followed by a floating-point multiplier.
 Calculate the space weight as follows: